Assam Career : NIT Silchar Recruitment 2024

 Applications are invited for recruitment of various technical positions or career in NIT Silchar Assam.

-National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the post or career of Project Associate -I for SERB-DST (EEQ) sponsored project entitled “Robust Control of Biochemical Oxygen Demand and Ammonium Ion
+National Institute of Technology (NIT) Silchar Assam is inviting applications from eligible candidates for recruitment to the post or career of Project-Interns (2 Nos.) for the TIH-IITG sponsored project “Design, Development, and Testing of Sediment Erosion- Resistive Micro-Hydro

-Concentration in Wastewater Treatment Plant using Quantitative Feedback Theory based Controller with Prototype Building” in the Department of Electrical Engineering.
+Turbine for off-grid application” under the Department of Mechanical Engineering.
+National Institute Of Technology, Silchar is one of the 31 National Institutes of Technology of India and came into being in 1967 as a Regional Engineering College in Assam.
+In 2002 it got upgradation to the status of National Institute of Technology and was declared as Institute of National Importance under the National Institutes of Technology Act, 2007.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!